sandworm-hq/sandworm-audit/README.md

 * Red text in a package name means the package has direct vulnerabilities;
 * Purple text in a package name means the package depends on other vulnerable packages;
 * Click on a node to make the tooltip persist; click outside to close it;
-* By default, the tree chart has a maximum depth of 7 - only dependencies up to the seventh depth level will be represented, to keep thing readable; you can override this using the `--md` option.
+* By default, the tree chart has a maximum depth of 7, meaning only seven levels of dependencies will be represented, to keep the output readable; you can override this using the `--md` option.

 ![Sinkchart Tree Chart](https://sandworm-assets.s3.us-east-1.amazonaws.com/sinkchart/demos/sinkchart-tree.png)